lamps-wg/automation-keyusages/draft-brockhaus-lamps-eu-rail-keyusages.md

 * id-kp-configSigning

-> A public key contained in a certificate containing the KeyPurposeId id-kp-configSigning may be used for verifying signatures of general-purpose configuration files in any size and input format (for example XML, YAML, JSON).
-Configuration files are used to configure hardware and software.
+> A public key contained in a certificate containing the KeyPurposeId id-kp-configSigning may be used for verifying signatures of general-purpose configuration files of various formats (for example XML, YAML or JSON).
+Configuration files are used to configure hardware or software.
 The KU bits that may be consistent are digitalSignature or nonRepudiation.

 * id-kp-trustanchorSigning

-> A public key contained in a certificate containing the KeyPurposeId id-kp-trustanchorSigning may be used for verifying signatures of trust anchor configuration files.
+> A public key contained in a certificate containing the KeyPurposeId id-kp-trustanchorSigning may be used for verifying signatures of trust anchor configuration files of various formats (for example XML, YAML or JSON).
 Trust anchor configuration files are used to add or remove trust anchors to the trust store of a device.
 The KU bits that may be consistent are digitalSignature or nonRepudiation.

 * id-kp-updateSigning